10 Essential Strategies for Preventing ACL Tears in Basketball: Expert Tips for Long-Term Joint Health

 5. Agility drills to improve reaction time and coordination

-The FIFA 11+ warm-up program, originally designed for soccer players, has been shown to reduce ACL injuries and can be adapted for basketball players.
+The FIFA 11+ warm-up program, originally created for soccer players, has been shown to cut ACL injuries and can be adapted for basketball players.

 7. Use Proper Footwear and Court Surfaces

-Wearing appropriate basketball shoes and playing on suitable court surfaces can significantly contribute to preventing ACL tears in basketball.
+Wearing suitable basketball shoes and playing on appropriate court surfaces can meaningfully contribute to preventing ACL tears in basketball.
 Look for shoes that provide:

 • Good traction to prevent slipping